Skip to main content

 Normal faults are dip slip faults in which the hanging wall moves down relative to the footwall.
 Normal faults are created by extension of the crust and commonly occur at divergent plate boundaries, where the crust is being stretched.

 Figure \(\PageIndex{6}\): A normal fault forms where the hanging wall has dropped down relative to the footwall.
-Normal faults result in extension and overall thinning of the crust.
+The lateral tension caused by a normal fault results in extension and overall thinning of the crust.
 "Normal Fault" by Allison Jones, a derivative of "What Causes Dip-slip Faults?", is licensed under CC BY-SA 4.0.

 3D Model of a Normal Fault